jnavno/esp8266_based_soil_monitoring/README.md

 ## Setup and Operation

-1. **Deployment**: Install the device in the soil.
-Ensure sensors are properly positioned for accurate measurements.
+1. **Deployment**: Install the device in the soil, ensuring sensors are positioned at the appropriate depth for accurate nutrient measurements.
+For NPK sensors, this [typically](https://www.sciencedirect.com/science/article/pii/S2214317321000342) means placing them 10 to 30 centimeters (4 to 12 inches) below the soil surface, which aligns with the root zone of most crops.
+Proper installation involves preparing the soil to minimize air pockets and ensuring good contact between the sensor and the surrounding soil.
+To avoid inaccuracies caused by surface liquid tension during rainfall, ensure that the sensors are not too close to the surface where they might be affected by water runoff.
+Regular calibration and maintenance of the sensors are crucial for maintaining measurement accuracy over time.
 4. **Operation**: The system continuously samples sensor data and broadcasts it online.
 It can be configured to save power by turning off sensors when not in use.
 5. **Analysis**: Use the broadcasted data to monitor soil health and make informed decisions about soil management.
+Use conventional data analysis [techniques](https://www.researchgate.net/publication/378342030_Conventional_to_Modern_Methods_of_Soil_NPK_Sensing_A_Review) to assess NPK content.
 6. **Maintenance**: Periodically check and maintain the system to ensure accurate monitoring and functionality.

 ---